libp2p/docs/content/concepts/similar-projects/devp2p.md

     *To learn more about browser connectivity, visit: [connectivity.libp2p.io](https://connectivity.libp2p.io/)*

 A great similarity that both devp2p and libp2p share is language interoperability.
-For example, go-libp2p and rust-libp2p are written in different programming languages, but are still compatible and interoperabile with each other.
+For example, go-libp2p and rust-libp2p are written in different programming languages, but are still compatible and interoperable with each other.
 The same holds true for devp2p.

 [Ethereum Node Records]: https://github.com/ethereum/devp2p/blob/master/enr.md
 [Node Discovery Protocol v4]: https://github.com/ethereum/devp2p/blob/master/discv4.md